About NMCTR

 Watch NMCTR’s Video and Learn More!

-NMCTR is a 501 (c) (3) non-profit organization sustained by grants, donations, fundraising events, and, in a small part, income from lessons.
-Many of our students have been part of our program since its inception.
-NMCTR is member of PATH International (Professional Association of Therapeutic Horsemanship).
-PATH is the recognized governing body that oversees member therapeutic riding programs and certifies instructors and facilities.
-All of NMCTR’s instructors are PATH certified, and adhere to PATH guidelines and standards for therapeutic riding programs.
-PATH strives to “provide a culture of safety, understanding and ethical treatment of humans and horses engaged in equine-assisted activities and therapies” (from PATH Core Values).
+NMCTR is member of the Professional Association of Therapeutic Horsemanship International (PATH Intl.).
+PATH Intl. is the governing body that oversees member therapeutic riding programs and certifies instructors and facilities.
+PATH Intl. strives to “provide a culture of safety, understanding and ethical treatment of humans and horses engaged in equine-assisted activities and therapies” (from PATH Intl.
+Core Values).
+All of NMCTR’s instructors are PATH Intl.
+Certified Instructors, and adhere to PATH Intl. guidelines and standards for therapeutic riding programs.

 Therapeutic riding has been proven to contribute positively to the cognitive, physical, emotional, and social well being of individuals with special needs.
 Just experiencing the rhythmic movement of the horse can be therapeutic; riders with physical disabilities often show improvement in flexibility, balance, and muscle strength.